henniseppis/Cyber-Security-project/README.md

 ## Project Description

-Cybersecurity course project that implements a web application with 5 intentional security flaws from the OWASP Top 10 (2021) list.
-The application provides basic user management functionality including registration, login and user search.
+Cybersecurity course project that implements a web application with 5 intentional security flaws from the OWASP Top 10 2021 list.

 ## Security Flaws Used